mabdinur/starterprojectspring/README_FULL.md

 ```

-## Manual Instrumentation with Java SDK
+## Tutorial 1:  Manual Instrumentation with Java SDK

 A sample user journey for manual instrumentation can be found on [lightstep](https://docs.lightstep.com/otel/getting-started-java-springboot).
 In this example we will create two spring web services using SpringBoot.
 Then we will trace the requests between these services using OpenTelemetry.
 Finally, we will discuss improvements that can be made to the process.

 ### Create two Spring Projects

-Using https://start.spring.io/ create two spring projects using maven, SpringBoot 2.3, Java, and the spring-web dependency.
+Using https://start.spring.io/ create two spring projects.
+Select maven, SpringBoot 2.3, Java, and add the spring-web dependency.
 Name one project FirstService and the other SecondService.
-After downloading the the two projects make sure to include the OpenTelemetry dependencies listed below.
+After downloading the two projects make sure to include the OpenTelemetry dependencies listed below.

 ### Setup for FirstService and SecondService

-Add the dependencies below to include OpenTelemetry.
-In the tutorial below we will use OpenTelemetry's Jaeger and Logging trace exporters.
+Add the dependencies below to enable OpenTelemetry in FirstService and SecondService.
+The Jaeger and LoggerExporter packages are recommended but not required for this tutorial.

 #### Maven